Part 2

 A narrow beam of Yanga’s shimmering reflection was all that disturbed a vast darkness.

-The sounds of the people were all around, talking and clicking, ambient murmurs that mixed with the background of whirring and chirping of insects, the moaning roar of a male lion marking its territory.
+The sounds of the people were all around, talking and clicking, ambient murmurs that mixed with the background of whirring and chirping of insects, the distant, moaning roar of a male lion marking its territory.

 Eku laid his head down and said, “I do not care who I am matched with.”